You are thinking about taking salaried employment

 - You feel like you are always working and want more free time.

-- You have been offered a permanent job.
+- Your client has offered you a permanent job.

 What options do you have?